michikono/typescript-tdd-exercises/README.md

 # Notes

+## TypeScript

+* Pay special attention to nesting modules: top level modules don't use `export`, but children should.
+See more here: http://stackoverflow.com/questions/12991382/typescript-modules

 ## Structure

 * As you make changes, all code is bundled into a single `.js` file at `out/test.js` and `out/coverage.js`.
 This is to avoid the complexity of